Schlampig/QANet/README.md

 <br>

 ## TODO
-- [x] Simplize the code in model.py, layer.py, utils.py, main.py
+- [x] Simplize the code in model.py, layer.py, utils.py, main.py.
-- [x] Add prepare.py for training and testing DuReader-based Dataset
+- [x] Add prepare.py for training and testing DuReader-based Dataset.
-- [x] Train and test a weak baseline
+- [x] Train and test a weak baseline.
-- [x] Write predict.py and preprocess.py (for operate predicted questions and contexts)
+- [x] Write predict.py and preprocess.py (for operate predicted questions and contexts).
+- [x] Modify the code for efficiency.
+- [x] Build dataset for the model.
-- [ ] Train and test a strong baseline
+- [ ] Train and test a new baseline.
-- [ ] Run a demo on a special domain
+- [ ] Try to improve the performance.